 The Belgard® Elements Collection of modular outdoor kitchen units enables homeowners to have the look of a custom outdoor kitchen for a fraction of the cost and time.
 Belgard Elements are built in a factory setting and shipped in sections to be quickly installed on-site, meaning your kitchen will be installed in merely hours instead of weeks.

-Get cooking with some of our favorite grilling station design ideas, from simple grill islands to gourmet outdoor kitchens.
+When it comes to finding design ideas for built-in outdoor grills, we’ve got you covered.
+Get cooking with some of our favorite grilling station design ideas, from simple built-in grill islands to gourmet outdoor kitchens.

 • • •